ai4waifu/sxo-framework/readme.md

 ## 🗺️ Final Orientation

-If you come from Mathematica, start with `@sxo/mathematica`.
-If you come from MATLAB, start with `@sxo/matlab`.
-Ask your agent to run or implement your project on that open alternative first.
-Read the matching feature report, migrate a small workflow, and grow coverage from there.
-Add `@sxo/core` or `@sxo/lite` only when you need TypeScript or browser embedding.
-When a bug or unsupported feature blocks the project, open a Discussion rather than a GitHub Issue.
+SXO is for AI4Science first, then agentic workflows, then TypeScript embedding.
+Prefer `npx @sxo/skills` when a coding agent will help.
+Start from the scientific goal.
+If you already know Mathematica or MATLAB, you may keep using that familiar language through `@sxo/mathematica` or `@sxo/matlab`; otherwise stay on `@sxo/core` / `@sxo/lite`.
+Read the matching feature report when a dialect is involved, grow coverage from a small workflow, and let the installed skill open a Discussion for bugs, unsupported features, or unsatisfactory results.

 This repository is designed to grow by making each boundary more useful without making the boundaries less truthful.
 Syntax can become richer, Athena can execute more domains, diagnostics can become more actionable, and native or WASM